arahogc/Whats_In_A_Bottle/README.md

 4-19-21
 * Encoded the cleaned dataframe with the label encoder instead of the one hot encoder to consolidate column variables.

+4-21-21
+* Added a primary key to the cleaned data file ("_c0"), so that we can trace back specific rows to the original data frame.

 ### Outline
 ![](Resources/Images/outline.png)